vdzhos/WeatherRust/README.md

    The backend is implemented using **Rust**, and the canisters are compiled to **WebAssembly (Wasm)**.
 The canisters are deployed on the **Internet Computer** (ICP).
 The canisters expose various endpoints to handle weather data requests.

 2. **HTTP Requests**:
-   The canisters make HTTP requests to an external weather API (Visual Crossing Web Services) to fetch the necessary weather data.
+   The canisters make HTTP requests to an external weather API to fetch the necessary weather data.
 The data is then processed and formatted into a suitable response that is sent back to the requester.

 3. **Data Processing**:
    The data returned from the API is parsed into structured formats using **serde** and **serde_json**.
 The weather data, once parsed, is serialized into the appropriate response format (e.g., `WeatherResponse`, `AverageWeatherResponse`, etc.).